josedom24/python_pcep_pcap/PCEP/modulo3/seccion4/clase4.md

-# Módulo 3: Valores booleanos, ejecución condicional, bucles, listas y su procesamiento, operadores lógicos y de bit a bit
-## Sección 4: Listas
-## Clase: Introducción a los métodos.
+# Introducción a los métodos.
 Añadir elementos a las listas

 ## Funciones frente a métodos